soufianesakhi/firefox-search-engines-helper/README.md

 ## Exporting All the search engines

+### Use cases
+This feature is useful in the following cases:
+- Import the search engines later or on another firefox instance.
-For customization purposes, the export of all the search engines can be useful when there is a need to change for example an icon of an existent search engine.
-The search url obtained after an export can be used to add the search engine with the new icon (the search engine must be first deleted using the about:preferences#search page before adding it with the same name)
+- To change for example an icon of an existing search engine.
+The search url obtained after an export can be used to add the search engine with the new icon (the search engine must be first deleted using the about:preferences#search page before adding it with the same name).

-There can be other applications in the future.
+### Usage
 ![browse-export-all-search-engines](https://raw.githubusercontent.com/soufianesakhi/firefox-search-engines-helper/master/screenshots/browse-export-all-search-engines.PNG)

 After selecting the "search.json.mozlz4" file from the profile folder (http://kb.mozillazine.org/Profile_folder_-_Firefox), the "all-browser-engines.json" file will be available to download.